FrankCuic/Bayesian-Statistics-GAN/README.md

 - Conduct posterior analysis to assess model uncertainty and data fit.

 ### Frequentist Regression/Classification Models
-- Employ models like Linear Regression, Logistic Regression, SVM, and LSTM for predictive analysis.
+- Employ models like Random Forest and LSTM-Attention for predictive analysis.
 - Train models on historical stock data to forecast prices and classify market trends.

 ### Model Evaluation and Comparison